oakeley/lunarlander/README.md

 ----------------------

-The training process:
+### The training process:
 Runs for up to 1000 episodes

 Updates the target network every 10 episodes

-Stops early if the agent achieves a reward of 200 or higher Uses the gym.wrappers.Monitor to record videos of the agent's performance The combination of these elements helps the agent learn to:
+Stops early if the agent achieves a reward of 200 or higher

+Uses the gym.wrappers.Monitor to record videos of the agent's performance

+The combination of these elements helps the agent learn to:

-Control the lunar lander's thrusters e ectively Balance fuel consumption with safe landing
+Control the lunar lander's thrusters effectively

+Balance fuel consumption with safe landing

-Adapt to di erent initial conditions
+Adapt to different initial conditions

-Learn from both successes and failures through experience replay The success criteria (reward >= 200) indicates that the agent has learned to land safely and e iciently, considering factors like:
+Learn from both successes and failures through experience replay

+The success criteria (reward >= 200) indicates that the agent has learned to land safely and efficiently, considering factors like:

 Landing pad alignment

 Smooth descent

 Minimal fuel usage

 Avoiding crashes